commontoolsinc/RFC/rfc/capability-provider.md

 ## Security and Privacy Considerations

 1. **Sandboxed Execution**: Rules run in isolated environments with:
-   - Resource limits (CPU, memory, timeout)
+   - Resource limits (CPU, memory, execution time)
    - No direct file system or network access
-   - No await or promises
+   - No `await` or promises (only generator-based concurrency)
-   - Access limited to yielding commands
+   - Access limited to explicitly yielded commands
    - Clearly defined input and output boundaries
-   - Different execution contexts based on rule type (synchronous for deductive, asynchronous for reactive)
+   - Different execution contexts for deductive rules (synchronous) and reactive rules (asynchronous)

 2. **Permission Model**:
-   - By default, the system enforces authorization for all rule triggering
+   - The system enforces authorization for all rule triggering by default
-   - Only space owners or delegates can bind rules
+   - Only space owners or explicitly delegated entities can bind rules
-   - Deductive rules have read-only access to the space
+   - Deductive rules are limited to read-only access to the space
-   - Reactive rules can perform changes with consistency guarantees
+   - Reactive rules can perform effects while maintaining consistency guarantees
+   - HTTP Gateway access is controlled through explicit delegation

 3. **Code Security**:
    - Rule generator functions are validated before execution
    - All dependencies must be bundled with the rule implementation
    - Runtime errors are contained within the rule execution environment
-   - Commands are explicitly yielded and controlled
+   - All effects are explicitly yielded as commands and can be monitored
-   - Reactive operations are transactional and atomic
+   - Reactive operations are transactional and provide atomic guarantees
+   - Consistency checking prevents operations based on stale data

 [Irakli Gozalishvili]: https://github.com/gozala